catdeal3r/fibreglass/README.md

 - [ ] Restyle quicktoggles.
 - [ ] Add indicator on the side on date to show the amount of notifications in the notification center.
 - [ ] Add button on bar to open the productivity-board.
-- [ ] Use wired or something instead of dunst for flatpak support.
 - [ ] Add wallpapers to repository.
 - [ ] Refactor/clean up the code in general.
 - [ ] Change all icons to material icons.